SauersML/SpeedScore/README.md

 The input should be a standard VCF file.
 The tool expects the chromosome, position, and genotype information.

 ### Scoring File
-The scoring file should be a tab-separated file with the following columns:
+The scoring file is expected to be in PGS Catalog format; that is, a tab-separated file with the following columns:
 1. Chromosome
 2. Position
 3. Effect allele